uuf6429/docker-etl/README.md

 ## :electric_plug: Extending

-If you'd like to extend the functionality with your own, you can do so by injecting PHP into the process:
+If you'd like to extend the functionality with your own, you can do so by injecting PHP code into the process using the `--include` option:
 ```bash
 $ docker-etl --include my-include.php \
              --set-random-name=cheese- \